valhuber/ApiLogicServer/api_logic_server_cli/docs/index.md

 ### Quick Evaluation - _no install_

-You can avoid install hassles by exploring this [Codespaces Sample Project](https://github.com/ApiLogicServer/ApiLogicProject#readme).
-This will enable you to run the app, and customize / debug it using VSCode - all in your Browser.
+You can avoid install hassles by exploring the [Sample Project in Codespaces](https://github.com/ApiLogicServer/ApiLogicProject#readme).
+This will enable you to use VSCode - _in your Browser_ - to:

+* see the created project
+* use the Tutorial to run, customize and debug it

 We think you'll find Codespaces pretty amazing - check it out!

 ### Local Install